exasol/virtual-schema-common-lua/doc/developer_guide/developer_guide.md

 tools/runtests.sh
 ```

-The test output contains summaries and you will find reports in the `luaunit-reports` and `luacov-reports` directories.
+The test output contains summaries and you will find reports in the `target/luaunit-reports` and `target/luacov-reports` directories.

 ### Understanding the Sources